tobert/tobert.github.io/src/pages/cassandra_tuning_guide.md

 PV signatures.

 LVM also includes mirroring and striping modules based on dm-raid.
-These can be used in place of MDRAID if the customer wishes, but given the complexity in LVM, my recommendation is to stick with MDRAID.
+These can be used in place of MDRAID, but given the complexity in LVM, my recommendation is to stick with MDRAID.
 This may change as time marches on and dm-cache becomes a little easier to use.